kfm6/hello-world/README.md

 # hello-world
-I am re-educating myself with coding.
+I am re-educating myself on how to code.